what3words/w3w-swift-wrapper/README.md

 let api = What3WordsV3(apiKey: "YourApiKey", apiUrl: "https://api.yourserver.com", customHeaders: ["x-header-1":"value-1", "x-header-2":"value-2"])
 ```

+## Functions

 Each call takes a completion block as the last parameter.
 This allows Swift's trailing closure syntax to be used.
-The return values are helper objects containing the relevant values.
-If there was a problem with any call, it will be indicated by the error object.
-See examples below.
+The closure's parameters contain the results.
+If there was a problem with any call, it will be indicated by the [error object](#errors).

 ### Convert To 3 Word Address

 Convert coordinates, expressed as latitude and longitude to a 3 word address.

-This function takes the latitude and longitude as a CLLocationCoordinate2D object
+This function takes the latitude and longitude as a [CLLocationCoordinate2D](https://developer.apple.com/documentation/corelocation/cllocationcoordinate2d) object

-The returned payload from the `convertTo3wa` method is described in the [API documentation](https://docs.what3words.com/api/v3/#convert-to-3wa).
+The values returned from the `convertTo3wa` method are described in the [API documentation](https://docs.what3words.com/api/v3/#convert-to-3wa).

 ##### Code Example: